network-automation/dynamic-infoblox/README.md

 These final playbooks require a second configured Infoblox instance:

-This first playbook predfines the second instance as a gridmaster candidate assuming nios_provider as the gridmaster.
+This first playbook predefines the second instance as a gridmaster candidate assuming nios_provider as the gridmaster.
 It requires 4 variables to be defined:
 1. master_candidate_name
 2. master_candidate_address
 3. master_candidate_gateway